-We strongly recommend registering your travel plans with www.safetravel.govt.nz as in the event of an emergency, New Zealand Consular assistance will be more readily available.
+We strongly recommend registering your travel plans with www.safetravel.co.nz as in the event of an emergency, New Zealand Consular assistance will be more readily available.
+You can also access the New Zealand Government's travel advisory service for up-to-date information about your destination on the same website.